 The Farmers Market features a core group of regular local vendors who either ‘make it, bake it or grow it.’
 It’s a great place to buy locally grown fruit and vegetables, fresh flowers, artisan bread, handmade decorative items and more.

 Not visiting Penticton on a Saturday?
 Check out the Naramata Community Market on Wednesdays from mid June to early September.
 Summerland has a Sunday Market during these months as well.
-If these timings do not work out, check out Jasar Fruit Stand (click for directions) on Upper Bench Road.
+If these timings do not work out, check out Jasar Fruit Stand (Google map directions) on Upper Bench Road.